-- 1. Development involving the significant permanent loss of prime quality agricultural land (Classes 1, 2 and 3.1), carbon rich soils (basin peat, blanket bog, peat alluvium complex, peaty podzols, peaty gleys and salt marsh) or rare soils (podzols, humus iron podzols and saltings) will not be permitted unless: - The site is specifically allocated for development in the LDP; or - Development of the site is necessary to meet an overriding local or national need where no other suitable site is available. - 2.
-Planning applications for development which is likely to disturb areas of carbon rich or rare soil will be required to submit a soil or peat management plan which demonstrates that: - The areas of highest quality soil or deepest peat have been avoided: - Any disturbance, degradation or erosion has been minimised through mitigation; and - Any likely release of greenhouse gas emissions caused by disturbance is offset. - 3.
-Development should ensure the sustainable use of soils during construction and operation and commit to minimise soil sealing. - 4.28 Prime quality agricultural land is defined as land falling within Classes 1, 2, and 3.1 in the Macaulay Institute 'Land Capability for Agriculture' classification, and occupies about 17% of the Council area.
-It is a important finite resource which Scottish Planning Policy indicates should be protected except where its development is an essential component of the settlement strategy or necessary to meet an established need.
+- 1. Any proposal for development that would involve the loss of prime quality agricultural land (Classes 1, 2 and 3.1), will not be permitted unless it is essential because it would be: - On a site specifically allocated for development in the LDP; or - For development that would meet an overriding local or national need and where no other suitable site is available; or - For small-scale development directly linked to a rural business; or - For the generation of energy from a renewable source, or for the extraction of minerals, where this would accord with other policy objectives and secure provision could be made for restoration to return the land to its former status. - 2.
+Proposals for development that would be likely to disturb or cause significant irreversible damage to areas of carbon rich soils (basin peat, blanket bog, peat alluvium complex, peaty podzols, peaty gleys and salt marshes) or rare soils (podzols, humus iron podzols and saltings) will be required to submit a soil or peat management plan which demonstrates that: - The areas of highest quality soil or deepest peat have been avoided; - Any disturbance, degradation or erosion has been minimised through mitigation; and - Any likely release of greenhouse gas emissions caused by disturbance is offset. - Development should ensure the sustainable use of soils during construction and operation and commit to minimise soil sealing, erosion and compaction.

+4.27 Prime quality agricultural land is defined as land falling within Classes 1, 2, and 3.1 in the Macaulay Institute 'Land Capability for Agriculture' classification, and occupies about 17% of the Council area.
+It is an important finite resource which Scottish Planning Policy indicates should be protected except where its development is an essential component of the settlement strategy or necessary to meet an established need.
 Policy PE25 also provides protection to carbon rich soils, whose disturbance would contribute to greenhouse gas emissions.
+Classes 1, 2 and 5 soils from the Scottish Natural Heritage Carbon Rich Soil and Peatland Map can be taken to indicate the presence of carbon rich soils.